 - Diffusion occurs when molecules move from an area of high concentration (of that molecule) to an area of low concentration.

-- Both alveoli and capillaries have walls which are only one cell thick and allow gases to diffuse across them.
+- Both alveoli and capillaries have walls that are only one cell thick and allow gases to diffuse across them.

 - The same happens with Carbon Dioxide (CO2).
 The blood in the surrounding capillaries has a higher concentration of CO2 than the inspired air due to it being a waste product of energy production.